 Is evaluating the leadership development process valuable?
-Though evaluation is often neglected or even misused, it can and should be an engaging activity that leads to powerful learning and well-informed action, says the Center for Creative Leadership’s Kelly Hannum.
+Though evaluation is often neglected or even misused, measuring impact can and should be an engaging activity that leads to powerful learning and well-informed action.

-The push to demonstrate the value of leadership development programs has generated more interest in evaluation, according to Hannum, who is an editor of The Handbook of Leadership Development Evaluation, published by Jossey-Bass this year.
+The push to demonstrate the value of leadership development programs has generated more interest in training evaluation, drawing attention to books like our widely-used Handbook of Leadership Development Evaluation.

-Here are four ways in which evaluation benefits leaders, organizations and communities:
+Here are 4 ways in which evaluation benefits leaders, organizations, and communities:

-First, evaluation clarifies outcomes.
+1. Evaluation clarifies outcomes.
 Evaluation helps us better understand and document the desired outcomes of leadership development.
 It can encourage more comprehensive discussion about what works and why.
 Evaluation seeks to systematize large concepts.
-It separates real outcomes from wishful thinking, slogans or vague program aspirations.
+It separates real outcomes from wishful thinking, slogans, or vague program aspirations.

-Third, evaluation supports ongoing learning.
+3. Evaluation supports ongoing learning.
 Evaluation can be used to fine-tune a proposed or existing leadership development intervention.
 It can provide constructive observation to guide a program’s evolution.
 Once a program is established, evaluation continues to contribute by assisting the program managers to optimize their use of resources on behalf of the participants.
-Just as important, evaluation contributes to a learning mindset — a perspective that values asking questions, assuming multiple perspectives and challenging assumptions.
+Just as important, evaluation contributes to a learning mindset — a perspective that values asking questions, assuming multiple perspectives, and challenging assumptions.

-Fourthly, the process of evaluation influences future actions and decisions.
-Evaluation serves to demonstrate more fully how participants, their organization and their communities benefit from their leadership development program experiences.
+4. The process of evaluation influences future actions and decisions.
+Evaluation serves to demonstrate more fully how participants, their organizations, and their communities benefit from their leadership development program experiences.
 This information can then be used to make choices about future efforts.

-Evaluation is learning, and learning is evaluation, says Hannum.
-So view evaluation as an integral part of the development process, and you will be able to build on what is working well and eliminate efforts that are less effective.
+Evaluation is learning, and learning is evaluation.
+So view program evaluation as an integral part of the development process, and you’ll be able to build on what is working well and eliminate efforts that are less effective.